JordanMartinez/purescript-jordans-reference/11-Syntax/03-Type-Level-Programming-Syntax/src/02-Basic-Syntax/03-Defining-Functions/ReadMe.md

 2. Instance Head

 Unification is how logic programming works.
 A popular language which uses logic programming to compute is Prolog, which has a nice explanation on unification.
 (Curious readers can see the bottom of the file for links about Prolog).
 To see the rules for how this works in general, I've adapted the Prolog unification rules defined by Blackburn et al. below:
-1. Two concrete types unify
+1. Two concrete terms unify where...
+2.
     - `String` unifies with `String`
     - `String` does not unify with `Int`
 2. A concrete type and a polymorphic/generic type (i.e. type variables) unify and the type variable is assigned to a concrete type